-The science behind acupuncture is rooted in the concept of Qi (pronounced “chee”), which is the vital energy that flows through the body.
-According to TCM, when Qi flows freely through the body, a person is healthy.
-However, when the flow of Qi is blocked (also referred to a Qi Stagnation), illness or pain can occur.
+Acupuncture is rooted in the concept of Qi (pronounced “chee”), which is the vital energy that flows through the body.
+In Traditional Chinese Medicine, when Qi flows freely through the body, a person is healthy.
+However, when the flow of Qi is blocked, illness or pain will occur.
 Acupuncture restores the flow of Qi promoting healing and balancing the body, helping you to return to a state of homeostasis.
-Continue reading to learn exactly how acupuncture works…
+Continue reading to learn exactly how it works…

 Benefits our Central Nervous System:

 One of the ways in which acupuncture works is by stimulating the central nervous system (which consists of your brain and spinal cord).
 The primary function of the CNS is to regulate the body’s physiologic processes.
 When needles are inserted into specific acupoints, they send signals to the brain to release neurotransmitters and hormones, including endorphins (the body’s natural painkillers) and serotonin (a mood-regulating chemical).
 This has a direct effect on the CNS and can help to reduce pain and inflammation, improve mood and promote relaxation.

 Enhances the Immune System:

 Acupuncture also works by stimulating the immune system.
 This is done by increasing the production of white blood cells, which help to fight off infection and disease.
 It is also improves blood flow, which can help to bring oxygen and nutrients to the cells and tissues, which promotes cellular healing and regeneration.
 So, acupuncture will not only help to lessen your likelihood of becoming sick, but it will also help you to recover faster if you do.